TylerFruik/E-Commerce-Back-End/README.md

 This program handles the database for E-Commerse allowing the user to make Get, Put, Post, and Delete requests.

 This project was developed using the following skills:
-JS, NodeJS, MVC, SQL, Sequelize, Insomnia, REST APIs
+JS, NodeJS, ORM, SQL, Sequelize, Insomnia, REST APIs

 All code is neatly commented for clarity's sake.